 Joseph turned and ran.
 He didn’t get far.
 The Master raised his gun and shot him in the back.
 The young slave collapsed on the ground.
-“Have the slaves dug a hole and bury him,” the Master ordered his overseer, George.
+“Have the other slaves dig a hole and bury him,” the Master ordered his overseer, George.

 Louisa heard the shot.
 “What was that?” she cried, fear gripping her heart.
 “That was a shot.”